loisgabor/note-taker/README.md

 ## Usage

-Run site and input notes
+Run site and input notes.
+In order to input a new note, one would have to click save, and then refresh the page for the new note to appear.

 ## License